bump-sh/docs/src/_product-updates/2026-07-01-doc-performance-enhancement.md

 - Database queries have been optimized to serve your documentation faster, even under heavy load,
 - Our caching strategy has been deepened to ensure that, most of the time, API users hit pre-generated content instead of waiting on cold requests.

-These gains are most noticeable on large hubs and deep multi-API portals.
+These gains are most noticeable on large hubs and API documentation with deep request/response bodies.

 Any feedback?
 Reach out at [hello@bump.sh](mailto:hello@bump.sh).